Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Nonlinear Solvers and Analysis Tools

 Stokhos~\cite{phipps2015stokhos,Phipps2016,phipps2014exploring} provides implementations of two intrusive uncertainty quantification strategies: the intrusive stochastic Galerkin uncertainty quantification method~\cite{ghanem1990polynomial,ghanem2003stochastic} and the embedded ensemble propagation method~\cite{phipps2017embedded}.

 Stokhos' implementation of the intrusive stochastic Galerkin uncertainty quantification method allows stochastic projections to be computed, such as polynomial chaos and generalized polynomial chaos expansions.
 The implementation includes interfaces for forming the linear and/or nonlinear systems that follow from the stochastic Galerkin projection, as well as linear solver methods that can exploit the block structure of these systems.
-GPU performance is targeted by using Kokkos and by commuting the layout of the Galerkin operator to be outer-spatial and inner-stochastic~\cite{phipps2014exploring}.
+In particular, stochastic Galerkin methods applied to PDEs employ a tensor product discretization between the spatial and stochastic discretizations that generates a two-level sparsity pattern in the resulting stochastic Galerkin operator.
+This operator is traditionally organized in a block fashion where the outer sparsity pattern is dictated by the stochastic discretization while each block follows the sparsity pattern of the PDE spatial discretization.
+To improve performance on architectures such as GPUs, Stokhos commutes this layout to obtain an outer sparsity pattern dictated by the spatial discretization where each block follows the stochastic discretization and leverages Kokkos hierarchical parallelism to implement calculations corresponding to the stochastic discretization in a scalable and efficient manner~\cite{phipps2014exploring}.
 The implementation has been used in~\cite{constantine2014efficient} to efficiently propagate uncertainty in multiphysics systems by reducing the full system with a nonlinear elimination method.